Reagent & Hiccup

 Reagent Hiccup

-Let's return to the code snippet we started this post with:
+Let's return to the original reagent code snippet we started with:

 (reagent.dom/render